 Given the volume of healthcare data breaches, in particular the number of unencrypted devices containing PHI that are lost or stolen each year, why are HIPAA encryption requirements only an addressable implementation specification?
 Surely such an important security control should be required?

-When HIPAA Rules were first penned, it was clear that technology would advance and specific measures such as encryption may not be the only or best safeguard to prevent accidental disclosure of ePHI.
+When HIPAA Rules were first penned, it was clear that technology would advance and specific measures such as encryption may not be the only or best safeguard to prevent the unauthorized disclosure of ePHI.
 In the future there could be any number of alternative controls that would offer the same level of protection, or even better protection than encryption.

 Specific technological controls were therefore left to the discretion of the covered entity.
-That way, covered entities could select the most appropriate safeguards and legislators would not have to keep releasing updates when technology advanced.
+That way, covered entities could select the most appropriate safeguards, and legislators would not have to keep releasing updates when technology advanced.